Geometric phase: Berry phase in quantum mechanics

 where $R$ parametrizes the cyclic adiabatic process.
 Note that the normalization of $|n, t\rangle$ implies that the integrand is imaginary, so that $\gamma_n[C]$ is real.
-It follows a closed path $C$ in the appropriate parameter space.
-Geometric phase along the closed path $C$ can also be calculated by integrating the Berry curvature over surface enclosed by $C$.
+Then there is a closed path $C$ in the appropriate parameter space.
+The geometric phase along the closed path $C$ can also be calculated by integrating the Berry curvature over the surface enclosed by $C$.

 Examples of geometric phases

-The Foucault pendulum
+Foucault pendulum

 One of the easiest examples is the Foucault pendulum.
 An easy explanation in terms of geometric phases is given by Wilczek and Shapere:

 To put it in different words, there are no inertial forces that could make the pendulum precess, so the precession (relative to the direction of motion of the path along which the pendulum is carried) is entirely due to the turning of this path.
 Thus the orientation of the pendulum undergoes parallel transport.
 For the original Foucault pendulum, the path is a circle of latitude, and by the Gauss–Bonnet theorem, the phase shift is given by the enclosed solid angle.